 Here’s a typical — ok, slightly exaggerated — exchange between a non-INFJ and an INFJ:

 Non-INFJ: “Woah, I can’t believe there was a 5-legged purple giraffe outside of the mall!”

 INFJ: “Huh?
 What?
 Where?”

-We are dominant intuitives and sensing is fourth in our function stack, so don’t be surprised if your INFJ doesn’t pick up on all of the same sensory details that you do.
-It’s not that we aren’t paying attention to our surroundings, it’s just that we do it more on a subconscious level.
-You know how sometimes you go on a long drive and you start getting so lost in your thoughts that you don’t remember passing certain landmarks along the way?
+We are dominant intuitive types and Extroverted Sensing is fourth in our cognitive function stack, so don’t be surprised if the INFJ doesn’t pick up on the same sensory details that you do.
+It’s not that we aren’t paying attention to our surroundings, it’s just that we do it on a subconscious level.
+You know how sometimes you go on a long drive and you start getting so lost in thought that you don’t remember passing certain landmarks along the way?
 That’s basically how INFJs operate most of the time.

-Want more info about INFJs?
-See How to Understand Your INFJ: Part 1.
+Want more info about how to understand the INFJ personality type?
+Read How to Understand The INFJ Personality Type: Part 1.